 Want to taste better results from your home espresso machine?
 Or maybe you’re interested in what we do behind the bar.
 No matter what your interest or experience is, this class will teach & reinforce the techniques of properly brewing, serving, & enjoying espresso.
-From grind to dose to distribution to tamp to brew, we’ll cover what you need to know to pull delicious shots.
+From grind & dose to distribution & tamp, all the way to extraction; we’ll cover the info you need to know to pull delicious shots.

 Want to taste better results from your home espresso machine?
 Or maybe you’re interested in what we do behind the bar.
 No matter what your interest or experience is, this class will teach & reinforce the techniques of properly brewing, serving, & enjoying espresso.
-From grind to dose to distribution to tamp to brew, we’ll cover what you need to know to pull delicious shots.
+From grind & dose to distribution & tamp, all the way to extraction; we’ll cover what you need to know to pull delicious shots.

 Your local barista may make pouring a beautiful rosetta seem magically effortless, but what does it really take?
 Join us to learn the science & art behind steaming & pouring sweet, glossy, micro- foamed milk.
 We’ll demonstrate the difference between various milks & temperatures, study a bit of milk chemistry, then try our hand at steaming, pouring & latte art.